Before the inspection, comparisons between the 2 hives: one is much more busy than the other.

 Opening the problem hive (left), and looking at the feeder.
 It is empty, which is great.
 It took 2 weeks to the problem hive to empty its feeder, while the good hives goes through the same quantity of syrup (8 quarts) in 1 week.

 Continuing with the problem hive.
-The feeder is removed, exposing the top supper.
-Very few bees, and very little cell building in the frames of that supper.
+The feeder is removed, exposing the top deep box.
+Very few bees, and very little cell building in the frames of that deep.

-We now remove the top supper (very little going on there), and look at the supper below.
-Much more bees and activity going on, which is encouraging.
-That bottom supper is about 90% full.
+We now remove the top box deep (very little going on there), and look at the deep box below.
+Much more bees and activity going on, this is the brood nest.
+That bottom deep box is about 90% full.

 Whereas on the good hive eggs and larva are everywhere, I found only one spot in the entire problem hive with eggs and uncapped larva.
 The picture shows the is extent of it.